pabloostos/road-to-ai-agent-engineer-/embeddings-creation/exercise.md

 ## Learning Outcomes
 By completing this exercise, you'll understand:
-- How to generate and store embeddings efficiently
+- How to generate and store embeddings efficiently using OpenRouter
 - Methods for measuring semantic similarity
 - Techniques for organizing and searching vector data
 - Cost management strategies for embedding APIs